cetlab-ucsb/gridpath/README.md

 "H2_simple": this is used for the operation of H2 pipeline "ccs_simple": this is used for the the operation of CO2 pipeline

+**Step 3: write a new sql file which is used to import data from csv to sql database** I created a file called db_schema_hydrogen.sql‎ in folder db, and I keep the db_schema as the backup file.